linode/docs/docs/applications/configuration-management/use-hashicorp-vault-for-secret-management/index.md

 api_token    secretvalue
 {{< /output >}}

-7. To illustrate unpermitted operations, attempt to `list` all secrets in the KV backend.
+7. To illustrate forbidden operations, attempt to `list` all secrets in the KV backend.

         vault kv list kv/